 MATCH (Mishpacha at Temple Chaverim) is a series of family educational workshops.
 Throughout the year, parents and students come together for joint learning and participatory activities.
 Each workshop provides our students and families an opportunity to discover something new about our Jewish heritage in an engaging and creative way.
 A trip to the Holocaust Resource Center at Temple Judea, an exploration of a Jewish wedding ceremony and an investigation of our ancestors helps to enhance our understanding of the curriculum and gives families a chance to interact with one another, as well.

-Our first and second grade classes meet once each week.
+Our Kindergarten, First and Second grade classes meet once each week.
 Using the Jewish holidays as our guide, they explore Israel, mitzvot, Hebrew letters and Jewish identity through art, music and stories.
 They participate in school wide holiday celebrations and one family service during the year.

 Our third, fourth and seventh grade students also attend Religious School once a week, while our fifth and sixth graders attend twice a week.
 We offer a departmentalized program made up of two periods: a period of Hebrew/prayer study and a period of Judaic study.
 Tefillah (prayer assembly), music, art programs and holiday celebrations are integral components of our curriculum.
 Once a year, each grade participates in one Friday evening "Shabbat Experience" which includes a traditional Shabbat dinner followed by an informal Shabbat service and the whole family is welcome to attend.